Cain, James M.: 1892 - 1977

 The Postman Always Rings Twice, 1934 - Language/Style

-- Complex Sentence Structures – Cain often uses long, descriptive sentences with multiple clauses, which require careful parsing.
+• Complex Sentence Structures – Cain often uses long, descriptive sentences with multiple clauses, that require careful parsing.

-Idiomatic and Figurative Language – The novel includes expressions and slang from 1930s American English, which may be unfamiliar to modern or non-native readers.
+Idiomatic and Figurative Language – The novel includes expressions and slang from 1930s American English, that may be unfamiliar to modern or non-native readers.

-Subtle Narrative Style – story relies heavily on subtext, inner thoughts, and implied meaning rather than overt explanations, demanding higher reading comprehension.
+Subtle Narrative Style – The story relies heavily on subtext, inner thoughts, and implied meaning rather than overt explanations, requiring a high level of reading comprehension.

 Mature Themes and Nuanced Tone – Understanding the characters’ moral ambiguity, tension, and motivations requires grasping both literal and figurative language.